astroumd/PHYS265-spring24/code_project.md

 ## Writeup

-Some packages may not work well on windows, and only on mac or linux.
+Some packages may not work well on Windows, and only on Mac or Linux.
 Some requires a lot of extra software, which make it too complex to install, or require a supercomputer.
 Select something simple, and always run it by your instructors for approval.

 Some questions to answer:

-- what does the package do?
+- name of the package, anad what does the package do?
-- how old is the package?
-- what about its geneology?
+- how old is the package? what about its geneology?
 - is it still maintained, and by the original authors?
 - is it pure python? or does it need accompanying C/C++/Fortran code?
 - does it install via the "standard" pip/conda, or is it more complex?